Bangkok Itinerary: Best 3–5 Day Guide for Your Trip

 Street Food Adventures

-Peanuts are common in Thai dishes, so use this helpful phrase to stay safe: “Chan kin thuaa mai dai” which means “I can’t eat peanuts.”
-Keeping it ready on your phone or written on a card makes street food and local restaurants much easier to navigate.
+Peanuts are common in Thai dishes, so it helps to communicate clearly before ordering.
+Use this phrase if needed: “Chan kin thuaa mai dai” (I can’t eat peanuts).
+Keeping it written on your phone or card makes ordering much easier.

 Temple Exploring